red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 job.batch "ocs-osd-removal-3" deleted
 ~~~

+**Note:** Adapt the `for` loop arguments to match your OSD ids.

-Let's verify no unnecessary pod was left over.
+Verify no unnecessary pod was left over.

 ~~~
 $ oc get pods -n openshift-storage